-The problems with our current diagnostic system
+Problems with our current diagnostic system

 Because our diagnostic tool is based on symptom tracking, our treatment protocols are organized around symptom relief.
-This can still provide life-changing support to patients however symptom relief often doesn’t often lead to full recovery.
+This can still provide life-changing support to patients; however, symptom relief often doesn’t often lead to full recovery.
 We need to find a deeper cause to diagnose from so that we can more effectively treat these disorders.

-There was hope, in mental health, for gene therapy to be the next great diagnostic tool.
+There was hope in mental health for gene therapy to be the next great diagnostic tool.
 This was especially true for diagnosing bipolar and schizophrenia.
 Currently, these disorders have more heritability than cancer and are easier to identify in DNA tests than most physical illnesses.
 The heritability of bipolar and schizophrenia has surpassed the heritability of cancer, diabetes, and hypertension.

 The problem with genomics as a reliable diagnostic tool is that it is so complicated.
 It’s not as if it is 1 genome variation that leads to bipolar disorder – it is 200 variations.
-Each of the variations are subtle and none alone can be considered causal.
+Each of the variations is subtle, and none alone can be considered causal.
 The variations are considered increased risk factors at best.
 Because it is so complex, making a family tree is just as useful as taking a DNA test.

 We’ve also explored brain imaging as a path to more precise diagnostics.